johnrachuy/bet_shalom/README.md

 ![Home View](/public/images/bet_shalom_admin_dashboard.png?raw=true "Optional Title")

 ##Create Lesson Plan
-When a user goes to the Create Lesson Plan page this is what they will see.
+When a user goes to the create lesson plan page this is what they will see.
 The first thing is to select if this will be a lesson plan or a resource.
 The ability to add resources is an admin only feature and will only appear if an admin is logged in.
 There is a field to enter a lesson title, the author is automatically populated based on the logged in user, a dynamic typahead of different searchable tags, a materials field to put any required items needed to do this